Bentleyj/BeyondPhotography/README.md

 Added Quad Smudge effect by taking the brightest of 4 pixels with a peritcular offset.
 Although very simple I actually think the effect gets some quite interesting results wiht step size around 40-50.
 I'm interested in sampling more points, and maybe doing it with the dark points as well.

+### Day 72

+Made my smudge effect into "Search Smudge" which searches the entire nearby square region to each pixel for the brightest pixel and replaces it with that one.
+At high search ranges (ie 40 pixels) it looks really abstract but runs very slowly.
+At lower pixel search ranges (ie 10) it runs fast but looks kind of boring.
+It gets really interesting effects around particularly bright bits like eyes etc.